simh/simh/README.md

 - Github CI Actions builds of all simulators for Linux, macOS and Windows platforms.
 - All the available simulator defined environment variables are documented in the help and sim_doc document file.
 - SET CONSOLE TELNET=CONNECT will start a telnet session to the simulator console in a separate window.
+- Support for building on systems with the gameoftrees.org (got) source control system.
+- Frontpanel API improvements, document clarifications and bug fixes.
+- Added a SET CLOCK NOCALIBRATE mode.
+    NOCALIBRATE mode allows all activity of a simulator run to occur with precisely consistent event timing.
+In this mode, every clock tick takes precisely the same number of instructions/cycles.
+Likewise, the polling activities for MUX or other poll oriented devices occurs after precisely the same number of instructions/cycles executed.
+As a consequence of this mode, no effort to align simulated clock ticks (and simulated access to wall clock time) is made.

+    This mode will often be useful for running diagnostics which expect a particular relationship between perceived wall clock and instruction times.
+It might also be useful for running test scripts which may want to compare output of previous executions to to current execution or to compare execution on arbitrarily different host computers.

+    In NOCALIBRATE mode, the operator gets to specify the pseudo execution rate along with the base wall clock time that access to pseudo wall clock accesses returns.

 #### Changes to the PDP-11 and VAX simulators also not in the Open SIMH repo